top of page

 Samantha Prince, Executive Director and Dedicated Interviewer

 Sam began working at Safe Place in 2020 as both the Executive Director and dedicated interviewer.
-Each year, Sam interviews around 175-250 children and adults who have report that they have experienced sexual or physical abuse.
-Sam is also able to offer interviews to witnesses of trauma.
-Although interviewing is Sam's primary contribution to the multidisciplinary team (MDT), she is also responsible for facilitating team meetings and assisting with team coordination, as the MDT Facilitator.
+Each year, Sam interviews around 175-250 children and adults after they report that they have experienced sexual or physical abuse, as well as witnesses of traumatic events.

-Sam has been working in the field of child maltreatment, mental illness, and abuse dynamics for more than 10 years.
-She has attended hundreds of training hours related to the scope of the work as well as interviewing.
-Sam also works for the Vermont Children's Alliance to provide outreach, education, and prevention work to children and professionals throughout the State of Vermont.
+Sam has been working in the field of child maltreatment, mental illness, and abuse dynamics since 2012.
+She has attended hundreds of training hours related to the scope of the work as well as specialized, evidence-based interviewing.

 Sam is most passionate about making a profound impact on the community and with each individual she serves.
 She is committed to a trauma-informed, victim-centered approach that considers the whole person and experience.